ruby-journal/cricos_api/README.md

 It is built to demonstrate the power of [Lotus Framework](http://lotusrb.org).

 Please be noted that this app is not affiliated with the government department who runs CRICOS.
 It does not ship with the CRICOS DB for legal reason.
-You can scrape the data with existing tools on the WWW.
+You can scrape the data with existing [crisos_crape](https://github.com/ruby-journal/cricos_scrape.rb).

 # Getting started